 While in law school, Ms. Munson was the Senior Notes and Comments editor of the Tulane Law Review, a Member of the Moot Court Board, and was a Senior Fellow in the Legal Research and Writing program.
 After law school, she completed a federal clerkship with the Honorable Sul Ozerden of the United States District Court for the Southern District of Mississippi.

-Ms. Munson is an officer of the Tulane Law Review Alumni Association and a member of the Louisiana State Bar Association’s Insurance Committee and the Client Assistance Fund.
+Ms. Munson is a member of the Louisiana Supreme Court’s Committee on Bar Admissions and its Examiner for Constitutional Law.
+She is a board member of the Association of Women Attorneys and the Tulane Law Review Alumni Association, and a member of the Louisiana State Bar Association’s Insurance Committee and the Client Assistance Fund.